quantinuum-dev/CBNE/README.md

 ### CBNE

 Now you can run `cmake` and build as per any CMake project.
 This can be done either from the command line or using the CMake extension in Visual Code.
-If building from the command line, navigate to `CTDA-Algs/Apres-C++/` then do
+If building from the command line, navigate to `CBNE` (root of this repo) then do

 ```
 mkdir build